thijsrijkers/Arch/README.md

 <pre>
  -Arch has no interface yet
- -The only way to create objects atm is through the editor -There is no implementation of a import or export function
+ -The only way to create objects atm is through the editor -There is no implementation of a import or export function</pre>

 <h2> Storyboard</h2>
   <pre>